edloidas/itsp-task/README.md

 ## Features ##

 * As you can see, React components uses the `class`.
 Other entities uses plain old `function` and composition.
 Classes are not good, but since we are using Babel and React, we should write it that way.
-* We made jQuery work with YQL for all cross-domain GET requests.
+* jQuery and YQL are used for all cross-domain GET requests.

 ## Install ##

-Before building the project, you must install [Node.js](https://nodejs.org/en/) with npm.
-Please, install them first.
+Before building the project, you must install [Node.js](https://nodejs.org/en/) with npm first.
-To simplify project build or run, install gulp globally:
+You may also want to simplify project build or run, so just install gulp globally:
 ```bash
 npm install -g gulp
 ```